Chart Color Schemes

 Educational outcomes in Norwood fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's educational profile is notable regionally with university qualification rates at 25.8% among residents aged 15+, surpassing the Rest of Tas. average of 19.3%.
+The area's educational profile is notable regionally, with university qualification rates of 25.8% among residents aged 15+, surpassing the Rest of Tas. average of 19.3%.
 This reflects the community's emphasis on higher education.
-Bachelor degrees are most common at 17.4%, followed by postgraduate qualifications (5.7%) and graduate diplomas (2.7%).
+Bachelor degrees are most prevalent at 17.4%, followed by postgraduate qualifications (5.7%) and graduate diplomas (2.7%).

 Frequently Asked Questions - Education